- Reflective Motorcycle Jackets: Are They Safe? - June 1, 2023

 - Bend down at the elbow – the opposite of “right turn”

-- Keep your palm open so your fingertips point to the road
+- Keep your palm facing backward and open so your index finger points to the road

 Again, timing is important here – you still need to use your left hand on your clutch or rear brake.
 When your lights aren’t working and you need to use this signal, go a little slower so you can make signals in plenty of time.